cloudmesh/classes/docs/source/assignments.rst

 	  ASAP.
 No late assignments will be accepted.
 If you are late this assignment will receive 0 points.

-	  Which accountname should i use?:
+	  Which account name should i use?:
 	      The same name as you use at IU to register.
 If you have had a previous class and used a different name, please let us know, so we can make a note of it.
 Please do not apply for two accounts.
-If you accountname is already taken, please use a different one.
+If you account name is already taken, please use a different one.